-A staggering 92% of Baby Boomers shop online.
+A staggering 92% of baby boomers shop online.
 There are a few things unique to this generation that can offer some valuable insights as to what they’re buying.
-For one, Baby Boomers are particularly interested in health products and spend 3.4% more on health foods, fitness equipment, and vitamins than their parents’ generation did.
-Older Boomers might be turning to the web for products and solutions that will save them time and effort in their daily lives, while those on the brink of retirement could be seeking out hobby supplies and travel gear.
+For one, baby boomers are particularly interested in health products and spend 3.4% more on health foods, fitness equipment, and vitamins than their parents’ generation did.
+Older baby boomers might be turning to the web for products and solutions that will save them time and effort in their daily lives, while those on the brink of retirement could be seeking out hobby supplies and travel gear.

-Boomers spend an average $203 on each online purchase, far surpassing the average spend of their Millennial counterparts.
+Baby boomers spend an average $203 on each online purchase, far surpassing the average spend of their millennial counterparts.
 This indicates that the former generation is not just active online but is serious about the purchases they make there.

-Once convinced of a product’s merit, the average Boomer will complete their purchase using a PC or laptop, with a mere 4% of Boomers preferring to shop via mobile device.
-For many Baby Boomers, the customer journey doesn’t stop here.
+Once convinced of a product’s merit, the average Boomer will complete their purchase using a PC or laptop, with a mere 4% of baby boomers preferring to shop via mobile device.
+For many baby boomers, the customer journey doesn’t stop here.
 This generation is known for valuing good customer service and personal communication, so online sellers can benefit from having real representatives available to assist shoppers.

-60% of Baby Boomers read blog posts every week, while 70% watch online videos.
-A merchant that prioritizes content marketing will be able to create a relationship with Boomers, gaining valuable mental real estate and a reputation as a trustworthy, authoritative source of information.
+60% of baby boomers read blog posts every week, while 70% watch online videos.
+A merchant that prioritizes content marketing will be able to create a relationship with this age group, gaining valuable mental real estate and a reputation as a trustworthy, authoritative source of information.

-Boomers, again, are all about customer service, while Millennials are more worried about ensuring they can use technology for an easy, streamlined shopping experience.
-If you’re targeting Baby Boomers, keep your website engaging, user-friendly, and interesting while focusing on customer experience to help increase brand loyalty and customer lifetime value.
+Baby boomers, again, are all about customer service, while millennials are more worried about ensuring they can use technology for an easy, streamlined shopping experience.
+If you’re targeting baby boomers, keep your website engaging, user-friendly, and interesting while focusing on customer experience to help increase brand loyalty and customer lifetime value.

-It’s definitely possible for ecommerce businesses to appeal to both Millennials and Baby Boomers without alienating either.
-Both generations love sales, bargains, and coupons, with 75% of both Millennials and Boomers agreeing that they’re more likely to purchase if they have a coupon or loyalty discount.
+It’s definitely possible for ecommerce businesses to appeal to both millennials and baby boomers without alienating either.
+Both generations love sales, bargains, and coupons, with 75% of both millennials and baby boomers agreeing that they’re more likely to purchase if they have a coupon or loyalty discount.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.